 Across the water, lies the Brijuni National Park, a group of 14 small picturesque islands easily accesible from the mainland.
 Slightly to the north, the beautiful old fishing port of Rovinj is also well-worth a visit, with its steep cobbled streets and charming piazzas.

 Travel south to historic Zadar, where you can enjoy a quiet walk along marbled streets and pine-scented beaches.
 Further south you will find the Kornati archipelago, a group of 100 or so relatively barren islands and reefs which are perfect for swimming and snorkelling.

 Croatia’s stunning coastline and idyllic verdant islands have made it one of the most popular regions for Mediterranean yacht charters.
 To truly experience the magic of this country, here are our tips on the places you must check out when you charter a yacht in Croatia.

-Dubrovnik Summer Festival, 10 July to 25 August - see dramas, plays, classical music concerts and much more.
+- Dubrovnik Summer Festival - see dramas, plays, classical music concerts and much more.

-Diocletian’s Palace, Split - UNESCO site within the walls of Split’s historic and thriving town.
+- Diocletian’s Palace - UNESCO site within the walls of Split’s historic and thriving town.

-Visit Hvar’s 15th-century Franciscan monastery and museum that overlooks a shady cove, and meander charming gardens that feature a 300-year old cypress tree.
+- Franciscan Monastery - Visit Hvar’s 15th-century monastery and museum that overlooks a shady cove, and meander charming gardens that feature a 300-year old cypress tree.